whitehole07/space-structure-fem/README.md

 # Other examples
 Full examples are collected in the [example directory](examples).

-[^1]: Credits to prof. Riccardo Vescovini, course of Space Structures
+[^1]: Credits to prof. Riccardo Vescovini, course of Space Structures at Politecnico di Milano,